kremalicious/blog/README.md

 For various reasons the assets build process and Jekyll site generation is managed through Grunt instead of `jekyll` or `rake`.

 Both, `grunt server` and `grunt build`, use [grunt-jekyll](https://github.com/dannygarcia/grunt-jekyll) to first generate the site into the `_site` folder and the following Grunt tasks output into that folder.
+The build task copies everything over into the `_build`folder.

 The `media` folder holding the source post images is excluded from Jekyll site generation and rsynced around from `_src/_media` to `_site/media` before site generation starts.